marcellozaniboni/sonqui/README.md

 * W3.CSS by W3Schools

 ## How to build
 Follow the guides online and install Java, Android Studio and Apache Cordova.
-Then create the project directory
+Then create the project directory:

 ```
 cordova create sonqui net.marcellozaniboni.sonqui "sonqui"
 cd sonqui